chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

 #FIXED

+Unfortunately there's still the problem that we can't collapse the images into a single image for easy saving, if we leave it like this user's are going to need to screenshot it.
+If only we could get it onto a canvas we could use toDataUrl()...

 ##Reprojecting using WebGL/three.js

 First of all we need to set the scene up, we're going to use the images to texture PlaneGeometries which we'll subsequently scale to match the image dimensions -